Smilos71/wnano/README.md

 # Wnano

 Wnano is a customized, up-to-date distribution of GNU Nano for Windows.
-It features a modern version of the editor with a pre-configured purple-themed environment and an organized directory structure.

 ## Installation

 To install Wnano, follow these steps:

 1. Go to the **Releases** section on the right side of this repository.
-2. Download the **Source code (zip)** of the latest version.
+2. Download the **Source code** of the latest version.
 3. Extract the ZIP file to a location of your choice (e.g., `C:\wnano`).

 ## Project Structure